MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 Following the same [instructions](xref:microsoft.quantum.howto.createproject) as above, create a C# host file, and rename it to `host.cs`.

 The C# host has four parts:
 1. Construct a quantum simulator.
-	In the example, `qsim` is the simulator.
+	In the code below, this is the variable `qsim`.
 2. Compute any arguments required for the quantum algorithm.
-	For now, there are none.
+	There are none in this example.
 3. Run the quantum algorithm.
 	Each Q# operation generates a C# class with the same name.
 	This class has a `Run` method that **asynchronously** executes the operation.
 	The execution is asynchronous because execution on actual hardware will be asynchronous.
-	Because the `Run` method is asynchronous, we fetch the `Result` property; this blocks execution until the task completes and returns the result synchronously.
+	Because the `Run` method is asynchronous, we call the `Wait()` method; this blocks execution until the task completes and returns the result synchronously.
-4. Process the result of the operation.
+4. Process the returned result of the operation.
-	For now, there is none.
+	For now, the operation returns nothing.

 ```csharp